coderman17/typed-arrays/README.md

 ```
 $intArray = new IntToIntArray();

+//IDE doesn't complain, but PHP throws a TypeError here:
 $intArray['string'] = 'string';
 ```
+Of course we can still protect the key and value types of the actual array, by calling the IntToIntArray `setItem` method from the ArrayAccess `offsetSet` method.

-Implementing ArrayAccess is not worth the risk, particularly when the alternative is so straightforward:
+However, implementing ArrayAccess is just not worth the risk when the alternative is so straightforward:
 ```
 $intArray = new IntToIntArray();